doitian/knowledge-base/§ Blog/Posts/Posts - 2026/2607 - Build an MCP with OAuth on Cloudflare Workers/§ Build an MCP with OAuth on Cloudflare Workers.md

 ---
-date: '2026-07-24T19:48:12+0800'
+date: 2026-07-24T19:48:12+0800
 draft: false
+aliases:
-aliases: ["Build an MCP with OAuth on Cloudflare Workers"]
+  - Build an MCP with OAuth on Cloudflare Workers
 tags:
   - api
   - automation
   - javascript
   - security
   - tool
-description: "Wrap an IFTTT webhook as an MCP on Cloudflare Workers, protect it with Cloudflare Access OAuth, and create Google Tasks without a Workspace license or exposed secrets."
+description: Wrap an IFTTT webhook as an MCP on Cloudflare Workers, protect it with Cloudflare Access OAuth, and create Google Tasks without a Workspace license or exposed secrets.
 ---

 # Build an MCP with OAuth on Cloudflare Workers